-Put simply, access to quality, affordable child care is about economic justice for women.
-More women in Canada are working than ever before, and 70 percent of kids under five have moms working outside the home.
-Child care makes it possible for women to get a decent job, support their families, build a career, and further their education or skills training.
+Access to quality, affordable child care is about economic justice for women.
+Seventy percent of kids under five have moms working outside the home.
+Child care makes it possible for women to get a decent job and to support their families.
+It allows women to build a career, and further their education or skills training.

 The crisis is real

-Right now, there are only enough regulated child care spaces for about 25 percent of kids in Canada under five.
+Even before COVID-19, there was a significant gap in child care services.
+Only 25 percent of children under five had access.
 At the same time, the cost of those limited spaces is astronomical.
 Our child care costs are among the highest in the world.
 On average, single parents spend 32 percent of their income on child care – that’s often more than what they spend on housing.

-Finding child care is even harder for parents with infants or children with special needs, and for those living in Northern, Indigenous or rural communities.
+Finding child care is harder for parents with infants or children with special needs.
+It is hard for those living in Northern, Indigenous or rural communities.
 Options for parents working shift or non-standard hours are almost nonexistent.
-In addition, because racialized and immigrant women are more likely to be stuck in low-wage, part-time and precarious jobs, high child care costs and lack of spaces leave them with even fewer choices.
+Racialized and immigrant women are more likely to be stuck in low-wage, part-time and precarious jobs.
+High child care costs and lack of spaces leave them with even fewer choices.

 We can fix the child care crisis

 You or someone you know – a friend, a relative, a colleague – is struggling right now.No one should have to choose between work and their children’s well being.
 Women should not have to exit or defer re-entering the workforce because they need to care for their kids.
 The federal government must work more closely with provinces and territories.
 This to ensure that the child care sector can safely reopen.
 Furthermore, it's time to build a system of high-quality, affordable and inclusive child care.
 There can be no economic recovery without it.